skat/emcs-b2b-ws-sample-client-java/README.md

 [![Build Status](https://travis-ci.com/skat/emcs-b2b-ws-sample-client-java.svg?token=pXpLRS1qCgHe3KVdbFyA&branch=master)](https://travis-ci.com/skat/emcs-b2b-ws-sample-client-java)

-Sample client for the EMCS B2B Web Service Gateway developed in Java and using open source libraries.
+Sample clients for the EMCS B2B Web Service Gateway developed in Java and using open source libraries.

 **IMPORTANT NOTICE**: SKAT does not provide any kind of support for the code in this repository.
 This Java-client is just one example of how a B2B web service can be accessed.
 The client must not be